Ideas for Traveling

 To return to the U.S., you must have your DS-2019 signed a second time.
 This signature tells the U.S. immigration official that you are in good standing with the program.

-To have your DS-2019 form signed a second time, mail your original DS-2019 form, along with a letter listing your itinerary, and a prepaid, self-addressed envelope to:
+To have your DS-2019 form signed a second time, mail your original DS-2019 form, along with a letter listing your mailing address and your travel itinerary, to:

 ERDT Work & Travel Program